Skip to content

 Most track records are unverifiable in practice.
 Audited returns arrive quarterly, months after the fact.
 Cherry-picked time windows, incubation bias, and strategic fund closures distort the record.
 Investors are asked to trust, because they cannot verify.

 Hyperliquid changes this.
 Every trade settles on-chain.
 Every position, every P&L, every entry and exit is cryptographically verified and publicly visible.
 In real time.
 Not quarterly.
 Not self-reported.
-Not dependent on an auditor’s annual review.

-5. The infrastructure compounds
+The infrastructure compounds

 Most AI trading systems are built to execute a strategy.
 Sapid’s infrastructure is built to systematically discover, validate, and reject strategies at scale.

 The validation framework improves with every strategy tested.
-Walk-forward testing, deflated Sharpe ratios, overfitting detection via combinatorially symmetric cross-validation, cost modeling — each run refines the system’s ability to distinguish real edge from statistical noise.
+Walk-forward testing, deflated Sharpe ratios, overfitting detection via combinatorially symmetric cross-validation, cost modeling.
+Each run refines the system’s ability to distinguish real edge from statistical noise.

 A competitor starting from scratch next year faces a system that has already explored and mapped the dead ends, already validated the methodology, already accumulated institutional knowledge in code.
 The gap widens with time.
 The infrastructure is the moat.